scrapy-plugins/scrapy-playwright/README.md

-This project provides a Scrapy Download Handler which performs requests using [Playwright](https://github.com/microsoft/playwright-python).
+This project provides a Scrapy Download Handler which performs requests using [Playwright for Python](https://github.com/microsoft/playwright-python).
 It can be used to handle pages that require JavaScript.
 This package does not interfere with regular Scrapy workflows such as request scheduling or item processing.